Off the mark

 1983 - Future reds keeper Mike Hooper signed for his hometown club Bristol City on a free transfer from non-League Mangotsfield.
 He only made three first-team appearances in three seasons at Ashton Gate, moving on to Wrexham in July 1985.

 1994 - Øyvind Leonhardsen joined Wimbledon from Rosenborg BK for £650,000.
-He had struck twenty times in 63 League games for the perpetual Norwegian champions, and spent three successful seasons with Wimbledon before joining the reds.
+He had struck twenty times in 63 League games for the perpetual Norwegian champions, spending three successful seasons with Wimbledon before joining the reds.

 2009 - Liverpool and Adrian Valles won the 2009 Superleague Formula motor racing championship at Jarama in Spain.